thehyve/transmart-core/transmart-batch/docs/data_formats/patient-visit-mapping.md

 Description of the columns:
 - `Subject ID` **Mandatory.** The subject ID as they are defined in the `SUBJ_ID` variable of your clinical data file(s).
 - `Patient visit` **Mandatory.** Any integer value that discerns a subject's patient visits from one another.
+Has to match with the patient visit integers used in your `PATIENT_VISIT` variable of either clinical data file(s) or subject-sample mapping.
 - `Start date` The date(time) value of the start of the patient visit.
 - `End date` The date(time) value of the end of the patient visit.